henryhobhouse/CV/README.md

 ## Experience

-#### Product Lead - Divido ( March 2019 - Current )
+#### Senior Front End Engineer & Technical Product Owner - Divido ( March 2019 - Current )
-Working with a team of 5 to deliver a new web dashboard for all lenders or merchants who self finance their lending.
-We have moved to an apollo federated architecture written in Typescript that further enhances our DDD approach to modelling the businesses data into a single source of truth.
-We have also moved to a new design system that is the basis of our new UI library.
+Working within a team of 5 to deliver a new web dashboard for all lenders or merchants who self finance their lending.
+We moved to an apollo federated architecture written in Typescript that further enhances our DDD approach to modelling the businesses data into a single source of truth.
+We also moved to a new design system that is the basis of Divido's new UI library.

 #### Front End Engineer - Divido ( Aug 2018 - March 2019 )
 Working with Nextjs, React and graphql stack, worked within the team to deliver a new web app for all merchants to handle their finance applications.
 Notable achievements: